-With property prices reaching eye-watering highs across the country in 2016, the media over the past few weeks has been hyping the dire situation for first time buyers.
+With property prices reaching eye-watering highs in many areas, concerns have been raised about the dire situation first time buyers face when they’re ready to buy.
 But is it really that bad?

+Some media reports have hyped the fact that it can take eight years to save for a deposit.
 Leave it to the general media to see the downside.
 If I was considering buying my first property now, even I would be discouraged by continually reading these reports.
-Particularly that Bankwest report stating people needed to save for eight years to build a reasonable deposit.

 I actually did it the hard way (of course).
 Due to my family situation, I moved out on my own just after I turned 16.
 My first rental property was a little bed-sitter in a converted house at Summer Hill (NSW).
 At that time exactly 33% of my money went on rent and the rest went on utilities, general life bills, food, plus nights out.
 I spent the lot every week because I didn’t know any better and had extremely poor cash control, as well as very little income to manage.

 I remember thinking I would never be able to own a home of my own.
 I eventually took on two extra jobs over the top of my full time day job, and started to build up a little savings nest egg . . then blew a fair whack of it renovating a different (bigger = two bedrooms and a separate kitchen) rental property, buying a second hand car and a holiday.

 As a property devotee I was extremely keen on buying my own home, however I just didn’t believe I could ever afford to buy in Sydney.
 But what I was really thinking was . .
 “I will never be able to afford to buy a house in Haberfield”.
 For those of you don’t know, Haberfield has always been one of the more expensive suburbs in Sydney.
 It’s losing its crown a little now with WestConnex and a range of other issues impacting prices, but back when I was looking Haberfield was only for the well heeled.